IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 simply in a round-robin fashion, by the sender transmission controller.

 The sender transmission controller (in case of multiple flows a transmission scheduler) sends the data units to the UDP socket (5).
-In the general case, all media SHOULD go through the sender transmission controller and is limited so that the number of bytes in flight is less than the reference window albeit with a slack to avoid that packets are unnecessarily delayed in the data unit queue.
+The sender transmission controller limits the sending rate so that the number of bytes in flight is less than the reference window albeit with a slack to avoid that packets are unnecessarily delayed in the data unit queue.

-RTCP packets are received (6) and the information about the bytes in flight and reference window is exchanged between the network congestion control and the sender transmission control (7).
+Feedback about the received bytes as well as metadata to estimatethe congestion level or queuing delay are received (6) and the bytes in flight as well as the calculaed reference window are provided by the network congestion control to the sender transmission control (7).

 The reference window and the estimated RTT is communicated to the media rate